Impington Village College A GSG School

 The former principal, Robert Campbell, is now executive principal, with a view to growing the academy trust.

 A school with a split personality.
 Up to year 11 a good village college that attracts all sorts and abilities.
 In 2016, 39 per cent A*-A grades at GCSE, 81 per cent got 5+ A*- Cs including maths and English.
-Good solid results for a non-selective school that are improving each year.
-Most pupils take 10 GCSEs and do one language, though they can study two from...
+Outstanding results place it amongst the top performing non-selective schools in the country and they are improving each year.
+Most pupils take 10 GCSEs and do one...

 Special Education Needs